5 min read

 Popular understanding of the famed Cream City brick was that it all started in Milwaukee, Wisconsin, way back in and around 1835-36.
 Early brickmakers mined a red clay and a blue clay, mixed them together, and burned it, producing a buff color.
 Presto!

 Post Civil War, Milwaukee brickmakers industrialized.
 Technology propelled the mass production of Cream City brick.
-One of the more famous brick manufacturers, Burnham Brothers, patented a first steam-powered brick machine sometime in the 1850s.
+One of the more famous brick manufacturers, Burnham Brothers, patented the first steam-powered brick machine sometime in the 1850s.
 Later in 1867, the Burnham Brothers improved their machine and updated their patent.

 The next several decades saw a huge increase in production, use, and media coverage of the Cream City brick.
 Speaking of media coverage, that was when the great debate started over the name.
-Because Milwaukee had so many buffed-colored buildings, several names surfaced through newspapers and personal accounts.
+Because Milwaukee had so many buff-colored buildings, several names surfaced through newspapers and personal accounts.
 Names included:

-- Milwaukee Brick
+• Milwaukee Brick

-- Cream City of the Lakes
+• Cream City of the Lakes

-- Cream City of the West
+• Cream City of the West

-- Cream Colored City
+• Cream Colored City

-- Cream City
+• Cream City

 Ultimately, Cream City stuck, and did it ever.
 Sports teams, advertisements, and even companies “borrowed” Cream City to incorporate in their names.
-For example, the 19th century Germantown Lime Company, based in Germantown, Wisconsin, changed its name to Cream City Lime Company to better market its products via name association.
+For example, the 19th-century Germantown Lime Company, based in Germantown, Wisconsin, changed its name to Cream City Lime Company to better market its products via name association.

 All of the neighboring counties of Milwaukee, in fact, had Cream City brick operations.
 But so did areas along the coast of Lake Michigan (as far north as Green Bay, Wisconsin) and the coast of Lake Superior (around Bayfield, Wisconsin).